-- Caregiver training and home therapy that will help expedite a smooth transition for the patient from hospital to home.
-Therapists will train caregivers on how to transfer or walk the patient safely with the use walking aids.
+- Caregiver training and home therapy will help expedite a smooth transition for the patient from hospital to home where therapists will train caregivers on how to transfer or walk the patient safely with the use of walking aids

 This is a specialized form of therapy designed to alleviate symptoms of vestibular disorders.
 The elderly population commonly experiences dizziness and loss of balance, which may be problems linked to inner ear disorders.
 We have an exercise-based programme that can help the patient to improve balance and prevent falls.
 Techniques like the canalith repositioning treatment (CRT), otherwise known as the Epley manoeuvre, are effective in patients suffering from benign paroxysmal positional vertigo (BPPV).

-Pre & Postnatal rehabilitation is most important right after delivery, and special emphasis is given towards pelvic floor exercises.
-In this programme, the physiotherapist will guide you through exercises for post-delivery recovery and to reduce the risk of women’s health complications such as stress incontinence, and pelvic girdle and lower-back pain.
-We will advise you how to set up your baby’s crib ergonomically, how to care for your back and the correct carrying techniques when taking care of your newborn baby.
+Pre & Postnatal rehabilitation is the most important right after delivery and special emphasis is given towards pelvic floor exercises.
+In this programme, the physiotherapist will guide you through exercises for post-delivery recovery and to reduce the risk of women’s health complications such as stress incontinence and pelvic girdle and lower-back pain.
+You’ll also learn how to set up your baby’s crib ergonomically, how to care for your back and the correct carrying techniques when taking care of your newborn baby.